 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 15.39 minutes getting to work every day.

-The citizens of Mountain Grove are slightly less educated than the national average of 21.84% for the average city or town: 16.65% of adults in Mountain Grove have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Mountain Grove rank slightly lower than the national average.
+16.65% of adults 25 and older in Mountain Grove have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Mountain Grove in 2022 was $25,228, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $100,912 for a family of four.
 However, Mountain Grove contains both very wealthy and poor people as well.